sigvaldm/arch-fenics-packages/README.md

 This is done by entering the respective directory in this repository and running `makepkg -sri`.

 I might try to make this less cumbersome in the future, but it should work for now.

+Note on Gmsh: the `dolfin-convert` command appears to have issues with `.msh` files generated using Gmsh 4.
+Use Gmsh 3.0.6 instead.
+The package `gmsh-bin` on AUR currently provides this.
+An alternative may be the package `gmsh` but reverting it back to 3.0.6.